harshpareek-1/harshpareek-1/README.md

 ## Hi there 👋
+I'm Harsh,a self-taught builder from Rajasthan,India.

+I build things that solve my problems and stuff that i found genuinely cool.

 <!--
 **harshpareek-1/harshpareek-1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.